 Both Kaplan and Princeton Review allowed us to breakdown each section of the MCAT and review subtopics within each section.
 We could see which questions we got wrong, which topics we struggled with, and more.

 Princeton Review had a little “cleaner” reporting system that felt easier to use.
 Princeton Review allowed you to sort by section, category, and format which was cool.

-Kaplan or Princeton Review MCAT?
+Which is Better, Kaplan or Princeton Review MCAT?

-After giving both courses a through run-through, we would recommend Princeton Review.
+After giving both courses a run-through, we would recommend Princeton Review.
 Kaplan offers a great course, but it is a little more money and does not have as many features as Princeton Review.

 Princeton Review does a fantastic job of organizing content and learning modules.
 They use a before-class, class, and after-class model.
 This makes it easy to follow along and less overwhelming.